About Us

 Supporting Indigenous Trappers

-The auction houses sell furs on a consignment basis which by the time a sale is closed, the trapper has signed over the ability to decline an unfavourable price for their furs.
+The auction houses sell furs on a consignment basis which by the time a sale is closed, the trapper has relinquished the ability to decline an unfavourable price for their furs.
 While this dynamic negatively affects all trappers, Indigenous or otherwise, the Indigenous trappers are impacted differently by the staggeringly low price furs have been known to sell for at auction.
-I’ve learned from my husband that the healing and connection to place and to personal history happens on the land in a way that doesn’t occur elsewhere.
+I’ve learned from George that the healing and connection to place and personal history happens on the land in a way that doesn’t occur elsewhere.
 Trapping is a winter activity and often a costly one so the low return on the sale of furs at auction makes it unsustainable or downright impossible for many trappers to engage in this activity, an industry which existed in Canada long before contact by European settlers.

 Fair Pricing